Neologism: Popular culture

 Neologisms spread mainly through their exposure in mass media.
-The genericizing of brand names, such as "coke" for Coca-Cola, "kleenex" for Kleenex facial tissue, and "xerox" for Xerox photocopying, all spread through their popular use being enhanced by mass media.
+The genericizing of brand names, such as "coke" for Coca-Cola (or any cola, or any soda in some parts of the United States), "Kleenex" for any brand of facial tissue, and Xerox for copy machines, all spread through their popular use being enhanced by mass media.

 However, in some limited cases, words break out of their original communities and spread through social media.
 "DoggoLingo", a term still below the threshold of a neologism according to Merriam-Webster, is an example of the latter which has specifically spread primarily through Facebook group and Twitter account use.
 The suspected origin of this way of referring to dogs stems from a Facebook group founded in 2008 and gaining popularity in 2014 in Australia.
 In Australian English it is common to use diminutives, often ending in –o, which could be where doggo-lingo was first used.
 The term has grown so that Merriam-Webster has acknowledged its use but notes the term needs to be found in published, edited work for a longer period of time before it can be deemed a new word, making it the perfect example of a neologism.

 Translations

 Because neologisms originate in one language, translations between languages can be difficult.

 In the scientific community, where English is the predominant language for published research and studies, like-sounding translations (referred to as 'naturalization') are sometimes used.
 Alternatively, the English word is used along with a brief explanation of meaning.

-The four translation methods are emphasized in order to translate neologisms: transliteration, transcription, the use of analogues, calque or loan translation.
+The four translation methods are emphasized in order to translate neologisms: transliteration, transcription, the use of analogues, and loan translation.